microsoft/dotnet-podcasts/README.md

 ## Repositories

-For this sample application, we build an app to listen all your favorite .NET podcasts for all the ecosystems: Web, Android, iOS, macOS and Windows.
+For this sample application, we build an app to listen to all your favorite .NET podcasts for all the ecosystems: Web, Android, iOS, macOS and Windows.
 You can find the different apps separated by folders in this repo:

 - [Mobile & Desktop:](src/Mobile) Native .NET MAUI Application for iOS, Android, macOS, and Windows
 - [Website:](src/Web) Blazor WebAssembly app and ASP.NET Core Razor Marketing website
 - [Backend API:](src/Services) ASP.NET Core Web APIs & Minimal APIs, ingestion worker, and podcast update worker
 - [Blazor Hybrid App:](src/MobileBlazor) Sample hybrid application of .NET MAUI with Blazor.

+Additionally, we build an application using [Microsoft Power Apps](https://docs.microsoft.com/en-us/power-apps/) to allow users to reject or accept incoming podcast requests.

+- [Microsoft Power Apps:](src/PowerApps) Power Apps sample to handle incoming podcast requests.

 ## Full Deployment with GitHub Actions